 The well established balanced truncation model order reduction methodology can be modified to a form, where the reduced order models only need to be accurate in restricted time- or frequency intervals.
 Compared to ordinary balanced truncation without such restrictions, these time- and frequency-limited versions come with additional difficulties from a numerical point of view, especially for large-scale systems.
 We present recent results regarding a new efficient numerical realization of time- and frequency-limited balanced truncation, making it actually executable in the large-scale case.
-With this approach, time- and frequency-limited balanced truncation w.r.t. both accuracy and computational costs.
+With this approach, timeand frequency-limited balanced truncation can outperform unrestricted balanced truncation w.r.t. both accuracy and computational costs.
 If time permits, some perspectives for the reduction of unstable systems are given.